onoi/cache/README.md

 [![Dependency Status](https://www.versioneye.com/php/onoi:cache/badge.png)](https://www.versioneye.com/php/onoi:cache)

-A minimalistic cache interface that was part of the [Semantic MediaWiki][smw] code base and is now deployed as independent library.
+A minimalistic cache interface that was part of the [Semantic MediaWiki][smw] code base and is now being deployed as independent library.

-- Support for MediaWiki's `BagOStuff` cache
+- Support for MediaWiki's `BagOStuff` cache interface
-- Support for `Doctrine` cache clients
+- Support for the `Doctrine` cache interface
-- Provides a [LRU][lru] `FixedInMemoryCache` array cache that can be used without any external dependency
+- Provides a [LRU][lru] `FixedInMemoryCache` array cache to be used without any external dependency
-- Provides a `CompositeCache` to combine different cache instances and allow an access by hierarchical iteration
+- Provides a `CompositeCache` to combine different cache instances and allow access through hierarchical iteration on a first-come first-served basis

 ## Requirements